QEWD-Courier/Ripple-Qewd-MS/README.md

 However, if you wish, you can make use of the Self-Signed certificates that are included in the repository.
 If you're happy that these will be satisfactory and adequate for your needs (bearing in mind the lack of inherent security that they will provide), then follow these steps:

-If your system doesn’t already have the folder /etc/pki, create it copy in the contents of the folder:
+If your system doesn't already have the folder /etc/pki, create it copy in the contents of the folder:

        ~/helm/DMZ/etc/pki